Recovering Father’s Day

 How can there be celebration when addiction clouds up so much of the joy of the day?
 How can we spend time together to celebrate a relationship, when that relationship has been shattered by the disease of addiction?

 It is this practice that teaches not to throw away the broken, but to celebrate healing, recognizing both that the shattered can be made beautifully new, and also that the new piece, though it has scars, has a resiliency it never had before.
-It can be recovered.
+It can recover it.

 Just because a life has been shattered by the pain of addiction doesn’t mean it has to stay that way.
 Encourage the fathers in your life to take the next brave step towards healing their family by seeking out healing for themselves.
 Encourage the children in your life who are struggling with addiction to know that while you no longer fund their habits and lifestyles, you will willingly walk this hard road of recovery with them, bandaging the scrapes of their heart and mind, as you bandaged the scrapes on their elbows and knees.
 Let this Father’s Day bring the hope restoration and resiliency of healthy family relationships.